jenova-marie/wonder-logger/CONTRIBUTING.md

 ## License

-By contributing to Wonder Logger, you agree that your contributions will be licensed under the MIT License.
+By contributing to Star Logger, you agree that your contributions will be licensed under the MIT License.